 “Of the 5,000 acres we’ve done in 2022, I’d estimate 3,000 of those probably wouldn’t have been done due to the challenges or would have had to been done with a less-efficient machine which means it needed to be pulled off of other acres.”

-Awkward acres aren’t only confined to field conditions or powerlines, either.
-Specialty crops and vines are perfect candidates to showcase a drone’s niche abilities.
+Awkward acres aren’t only defined by field conditions or powerlines, either.
+Specialty crops and vines are perfect candidates to showcase a drone’s niche crop spraying abilities.

 “For me to flush the drone sprayer out, it takes 30 minutes,” says Noll.
 “Whereas flushing out a traditional sprayer can take two hours, meaning half a day could be spent just cleaning out a sprayer.”